 Making the transition:

 - Remove any animal products that you won't miss in your diet.

 - If you haven't already, incorporate more whole grains, beans, legumes, tofu, nuts, and seeds to your diet while simultaneously cutting down on the animal products that you'll miss the least.

 - You can gradually cut down on all animal products or remove one food/food group at a time.

 - Remove barrier foods after you feel comfortable with all of the other changes in your diet.

 - Pay attention to ingredient lists, you may find it easier to begin avoiding the less obvious animal derived ingredients one at a time.
-You can also choose to overlook them until you’ve removed all obvious animal products (meat, seafoods, dairy products, eggs, etc.) from your diet and you feel comfortable eating mostly plant-based foods.
+You can also choose to overlook them until you've removed all obvious animal products (meat, seafood, dairy products, eggs, etc.) from your diet and you feel comfortable eating mostly plant-based foods.

 If you want to dive right in, feel free jump into veganism straight away!
 You'll want to continue educating yourself so that you're as prepared as possible.
 For a further crash course in veganism, make sure to learn about:

 - How to ensure optimal nutrition on a vegan diet